vladimirvivien/go-tutorials/README.md

 $ curl localhost:8080/date
 2017-08-02
 ```
 The previous program uses a default package-provided server object with default configurations.
-The URL routes are handled with function `http.HandleFunc` which takes a path and the function used to handle HTTP request.
-The program can be re-written using an explicit declaration of multiplexer path handler and a server object for deep configuration as shown below:
+The URL routes are handled by a default packaged-provider handler using function `http.HandleFunc` which takes a path and the function used to handle HTTP request.

+However, the program can be re-written using an explicit declarations of an `http.Server` value along with an `http.Handler` object used for route multiplexing called `http.ServeMux`.
+This explicit declaration of these objects provides deeper control and configuration of the server as shown below:
 ```go
 func main() {
 	mux := http.NewServeMux()